-More than 30 million people in the U.S. have hearing loss associated with exposure to loud noise.
-In New York City, more than 16% of adults reported ringing in their ears or hearing loss.
-Although noise-induced hearing problems cannot be treated or cured, they can be prevented.
+More than 30 million people in the U.S. have hearing loss due to exposure to loud noise.
+In New York City, nearly one in six adults report ringing in their ears or hearing loss.

 Loud noise can cause short-term or permanent hearing loss.
-Hearing problems from noise and tinnitus, or ringing in the ears, are often due to ongoing exposure to loud sounds.
-Permanent hearing loss can occur from routine exposure to sounds at 85dBA for more than eight hours a day.
-For sounds at higher dBA, any amount of exposure can lead to hearing loss.
-For example, regular exposure to sounds at 100dBA for more than 15 minutes can cause hearing loss over time and exposure to a very loud sound, such as an explosion, can cause immediate hearing loss.
+Permanent hearing loss can occur from routine exposure to sounds at 85 dBA for more than eight hours a day.
+For sounds at higher dBA, less exposure can still lead to hearing loss.
+For example, regular exposure to sounds at 100 dBA for more than 15 minutes at a time can cause hearing loss, while exposure to a very loud sound, such as an explosion, can cause immediate hearing loss.

 In young children, exposure to noise can cause problems with reading comprehension, concentration, memory and attention span.
 Studies show a link between noise and poor academic performance in schoolchildren.

 Noise in the community, even at levels that are too low to cause hearing loss, can affect mental and physical health.
 Long-term exposure to this type of noise can lead to:

 Noise-induced hearing loss is one of the most common work-related illnesses in the United States.
 Workers in the manufacturing, transit, and construction industries are at high risk for noise-induced hearing loss.
 Some workers in music and sporting venues, and restaurants or bars, may also be exposed to hazardous noise levels.